 BTEC First qualifications were originally designed for use in colleges, schools and the workplace as an introductory course for learners who want to study in the context of a vocational sector.

-The knowledge, understanding and skills learned in studying a BTEC First will aid progression to further study and prepare learners to enter the workplace.
-This qualification gives progression to the BTEC First Certificate, BTEC Extended First Certificate, BTEC First Diploma or an apprenticeship.
+The knowledge, understanding and skills gained in studying a BTEC First will aid progression to further study and prepare learners to enter the workplace.
+This qualification gives progression to the BTEC First Certificate in Business, BTEC Extended First Certificate in Business or an apprenticeship.